GenericMappingTools/pygmt/doc/install.md

 ### `ModuleNotFoundError` in Jupyter notebook environment

-If you can successfully import pygmt in a Python interpreter or IPython, but get a `ModuleNotFoundError` when importing pygmt in Jupyter, you may need to activate your `pygmt` virtual environment (using `mamba activate pygmt` or `conda activate pygmt`) and install a `pygmt` kernel following the commands below:
+If you can successfully import PyGMT in a Python interpreter or IPython, but get a `ModuleNotFoundError` when importing PyGMT in Jupyter, you may need to activate your `pygmt` virtual environment (using `mamba activate pygmt` or `conda activate pygmt`) and install a `pygmt` kernel following the commands below:
 ```